-ASPIE SETTING THE STANDARD American Society of Mechanical Engineers (ASME)-www.asme.org Document: TES-1 Safety Standard for Thermal Energy Storage Systems ESS relevance: Provides safety related criteria for molten salt energy storage systems.
+SETTING THE STANDARD American Society of Mechanical Engineers (ASME)-www.asme.org Document: TES-1 Safety Standard for Thermal Energy Storage Systems ESS relevance: Provides safety related criteria for molten salt energy storage systems.
 Previous activity: Establishment of a drafting committee and efforts to prepare a first draft of the standard.
-Current activity: A first draft is under development.
-The drafting committee met on July 20, 2017 with a goal of incorporating necessary revisions in preparation for a committee ballot of the draft (which could be issued initially as a guideline).
+A first draft is under development.
+The drafting committee met on July 20, 2017.
+Current activity: An initial committee ballot has been issued and the committee will be discussing the results and further revisions during upcoming monthly meetings.
+(Note that once completed, this will be issued as a standard.)
 Date of next edition: TBD